-Each Learn to Train program will be split into 2 levels (assuming there are enough kids to justify doing so) with less experienced (new) / younger kids in the 1st group and more experienced / older kids in the 2nd group.
-Each group will have one or two group coaches with some orienteering experience and a few group assistants (see below).
+Each Learn to Train group will have two or three group coaches (ideally folks with at least some orienteering experience) and a few group assistants (see below).
 We also need some on site assistants.
 Descriptions for these roles are as follows:

-- Group coaches are responsible for delivering the material provided in the lesson plan by the head coach and works with the group assistants to lead a group of 10-15 kids.
+Group coaches are responsible for delivering the material provided in the lesson plan (by the head coach) and work with the group assistants to lead a group of 10-12 kids.

-- Group assistants work with the group coach to make sure everyone in the group is present at all times, marshal kids where needed and keep the program running smoothly.
-We like to have two group assistants with each group of 10 to 15 kids.
+Group assistants work with the group coach to make sure everyone in the group is present at all times, marshal kids where needed and keep the program running smoothly.
+We like to have a ratio of 1:3 or 1:2 adults to children.

-If you don't feel prepared to help out, but still want to get involved, consider joining our Basics and Beyond program for parents and others new to orienteering.
-In 8 weeks you'll be brought up to speed while your kids enjoy their own fun-filled program.
+If you don't feel prepared to help out but still want to get involved, you can join our Basics & Beyond program for adults.v

 Note: All parent volunteers will be asked to fill out a screening disclosure form prior to working with the kids in the program.
 We will provide this to you prior to the start of the program.